 The August Feed Outlook report shows the 2024-25 U.S. coarse grain production forecast is lowered by 1.1 million tons to 396.4 million.
 Despite a 1% decline in harvested corn area, yield gains boost corn production prospects by 47 million bushels.
 The 2024-25 season’s first survey-based corn yield forecast is 2.1 bushels per acre higher than last month’s projection at 183.1 bushels per acre.
 However, a 94-million-bushel reduction to the 2024-25 sorghum output forecast more than offsets gains in corn output.
 The decrease in sorghum output is attributed to a lower yield forecast, which now sits at 52.9 bushels per acre.
 A slight reduction to barley area is offset by an increase in yields to 79.1 bushels per acre from 74.2 bushels per acre, resulting in a relatively unchanged barley production forecast.
-A higher 2024-25 oats yield forecast (on unchanged) area raises supplies by 6 million bushels.
+A higher 2024-25 oats yield forecast (on unchanged area) raises supplies by 6 million bushels.

 Reduced acreage and higher yields lift 2024-25 U.S. corn supply expectations

 The USDA National Agricultural Statistics Service (NASS) forecasts 2024-25 U.S. corn production to be 15.1 billion bushels, up 47 million bushels from the July World Agricultural Supply and Demand Estimates (WASDE) projection.
-This production forecast is the product of a higher yield projection at 183.1 bushels per acre which will be a record if realized, and a slight reduction in harvested area of 0.7 million acres.
+This production forecast is the product of a higher yield projection at 183.1 bushels per acre, which will be a record if realized, and a slight reduction in harvested area of 0.7 million acres.

 This year’s yield prospects reflect the favorable weather conditions that have spanned the Corn Belt throughout the growing season.
-Moreover, opportunities for early season plantings seized by many producers allowed for deep tap root establishment – allowing plants utilizing a greater portion of subsoil moisture than they would otherwise.
+Moreover, opportunities for early-season plantings seized by many producers allowed for deep tap root establishment – allowing plants to utilize a greater portion of subsoil moisture than they would otherwise.
 This is particularly evident in states such as Iowa and Kansas, where yields are projected to exceed last year’s estimates by 8 and 9 bushels per acre, respectively.
 Despite less acreage attributed to corn in 2024 relative to 2023, Illinois and Iowa are expected to exceed 2023-24 output levels by 120 and 59 million bushels on yield increases of 9% and 4%, respectively.
 For context, the forecast yields for Illinois and Iowa would be a record, if realized.
 Lastly, a slight boost in the harvested-to-planted corn-area ratio in Nebraska, combined with a year-to-year increase of 12 bushels per acre in yields, lifts Nebraska’s 2024-25 yield forecast to a potential record-high 194 bushels per acre.

 This projected supply increase is expected to place downward pressure on prices, spurring demand.
-In fact, Central Illinois corn cash prices have been hovering around $4 per bushel, with U.S. Gulf export prices averaging $185 per ton (or $4.70 per bushel) in July.
+In fact, central Illinois corn cash prices have been hovering around $4 per bushel, with U.S. Gulf export prices averaging $185 per ton (or $4.70 per bushel) in July.
 U.S. producers are expected to receive $4.20 per bushel of corn in 2024-25, on average, representing a 10-cent reduction per bushel of corn from the previous forecast.

 Find additional information on the USDA Feed Outlook report from August.